PritiKale/FixedDeposit_AI_Analytics/README.md

 Follow the prompts:

-Enter name, age, KYC status, and account number.
+Enter name, age, KYC status, and account number

-Enter FD amount and tenor (in years).
+Enter FD amount and tenor (in years)

 The script validates and stores data into FD_Booking_DB automatically.